Expanded Health Centers for Fall 2020! Two Locations!

-The Health Center, located in the Madden Gym, is open and staffed by two nurses from 7:30 AM to 3:30 PM.
-The school counselor has an office attached to the health center and is on campus during the school day.
-The athletic trainer has a Providence office located in the Madden Gym and a Wheeler Farm office located in the Van Norman Field House.
-The athletic trainer is on the Providence campus from 10:30 AM to 2 PM then at the Field House for after-school sports.
+The Providence Campus Health Center, located in the Madden Gym, is open and staffed by nurses from 7:30 AM to 3:30 PM.
+The school counselor has an office attached to the center and is on campus during the school day.
+The full-time Wheeler athletic trainer has a Providence office located in the Madden Gym and a Wheeler Farm office located in the Van Norman Field House.
+The athletic trainer is on the Providence campus from in the mornings, then at the Field House for after-school sports.
 The Health Center includes the nursing office space and a comfortable resting area for students.
 Watch the video above to see our expanded spaces with separate entrances for sick and wellness visits.
 For School Year 20-21, a Health Center has been created inside the Training Suite at the Wheeler Farm Campus and will also be staffed by a nurse.

 Wheeler has a “First Team” ranking and a “Safe Sports School” award from the National Athletic Trainers Association symbolizing our school’s commitment to providing the best level of care, injury prevention, and treatment.
 See our Athletics page to learn more about this important effort.